Uzoamaka126/my-essentialism-app-frontend/README.md

 # my-essentialism-app-frontend (Work-in-progress)
 A web app that helps you keep track of values that you'll like to intentionally cultivate.
 Think of it as a check list for building the values that you'd like to have.

+### Functionalities
+* An onboarding feature for users.
+* Users can view created projects if any.
+* Users can create, modify or delete a selected project.
+* Users can create, modify or delete tasks under a project.
+* Users can set deadlines on a task (future implementation).
+* Users can turn on/off notifications (future implementation).

 Built using React with Chakra-UI as main styling library.
 Other third party libraries include:
 * [date-fns](date-fns.org/)